elilogbro/Beer-Selector-Project/README.md

 ## User Stories

 The user can:
-- Select an ABV range from the dropdown
 - View a list of all beers
+- Select an ABV range from the dropdown and view beers in the selected range
 - View details for a beer
 - Rate the beer
 - Mark the beer as tried or not tried